newt0/defaimint/pitch/script_short_v2.md

 ## Ending

 Let’s Mint to DeFAI.
+Just one mint — and your belief becomes an agent.

 One mint.
-One agent.
-Cross-chain AI investing — made human.
+One strategy.
+One future — powered by AI, not by fear.

 DeFAI Mint:
 Where belief becomes strategy.
+Where conviction becomes capital.

 Thank you.